-- skin: itching, flushing, hives, sweating
+- skin: itching, flushing, hives, sweating, swelling, rash

-- eyes: itching, watering
+- eyes: irritation, itching, watering

-- nose: itching, running, sneezing
+- nose: itching, running

 - mouth and throat: itching, swelling in your tongue or lips, swelling in your throat

 - lungs: trouble breathing, wheezing

 - heart and blood vessels: low blood pressure, rapid heart rate